spinnaker/spinnaker.github.io/guides/user/managed-delivery/environment-constraints/index.md

 evaluated in a single pass and do not interact with users or external systems.
 The current stateless constraint types are `depends-on` and `allowed-times`.

-Stateless constraints are always evaluated first, and must be satisfied before any stateful constraints will be evaluated.
+Stateless constraints are always evaluated first, and must be satisfied before any stateful constraints are evaluated.
 Stateful constraints are a powerful construct, with the ability to mutate cloud state during their evaluation.
 Examples include deploying a new artifact version into an environment for the sake of canary analysis, or launching a smoke test pipeline against a prior environment, gating promotion on its success.